 Clear advancement pathways based on improvement contributions

-Organizations implementing structured training programs report notable improvements in employee engagement scores.
+Companies that adopt structured training programs report higher employee engagement scores.

 Overcoming resistance to change

-Change management represents a critical challenge, particularly when introducing monitoring technologies.
+Change management is a key consideration, particularly when introducing monitoring technologies.
 Success strategies focus on:

 Building trust through transparency about system purposes